-Graduate applicants for full-time study who are offered a place are asked to return an Acceptance Reply Form, for undergraduates this happens through UCAS.
-Shortly after your acceptance has been received by the College you will be contacted by the accommodation team and asked to complete an Accommodation Preference Form where you indicate which price bands you prefer for your College accommodation.
-(Those who accept before the room allocation process for new students is opened will be emailed when it is opened.)
+Graduate applicants for full-time study who are offered a place for study at the University as a member of Hughes Hall are asked to return the College’s Acceptance Reply Form, for undergraduates this happens through UCAS.
+Shortly after your acceptance has been received by the College you will be contacted by the accommodation team and advised on the process to request College accommodation.

 When all rooms have been allocated we will notify anyone still awaiting confirmation as soon as possible and provide guidance on finding accommodation from other sources.

 If you have disability requirements related to accommodation you should contact the College’s Disability Equality Officer who will help you provide the necessary information to enable the college to provide suitable accommodation.
 This requires specific medical information which can take time to secure.
 The earlier you contact the Disability Equality Officer, the easier it will be to complete the process and to secure suitable accommodation.